Q1: What is Ofsted Parent View?

 Q15: What happens if parents and carers have a safeguarding concern about a school?

 A: Ofsted does not investigate safeguarding concerns about schools.
-The Parent View pages explain that if parents and carers have a safeguarding concern they should make a referral through the Local Authority Designated Officer.
+The Ofsted Parent View pages explain that if parents and carers have a safeguarding concern they should make a referral through the Local Authority Designated Officer.

 Q16: What happens if parents/carers want to make a complaint about a school?

-A: Parent View is not a mechanism for making complaints or sharing individual concerns about a school with Ofsted.
+A: Ofsted Parent View is not a mechanism for making complaints or sharing individual concerns about a school with Ofsted.
 It does not replace the current arrangements for raising a complaint or notifying the appropriate body regarding concerns about the safety or well-being of a child.
 Ofsted does, however, have powers to consider certain complaints, known as qualifying complaints, about schools.
-More information about these powers can be found at http://www.ofsted.gov.uk/schools/for-parents-and-carers/how-complain.
+More information about these powers can be found at https://www.gov.uk/complain-about-school.

 Q17: What happens to the information parents and carers provide?

-A: When making their judgements about a school, inspectors take into account the views of parents and carers expressed through Parent View and weigh these against first-hand evidence gathered during the inspection.
+A: When making their judgements about a school, inspectors take into account the views of parents and carers expressed through Ofsted Parent View and weigh these against first-hand evidence gathered during the inspection.
 Inspectors are also likely to talk to some parents and carers during the inspection.

 Parents and carers can also provide written comments or contact and speak directly with an inspector